-Anthropology is the comparative study of human beings in all walks of life, all kinds of societies, all parts of the world, and at all points in time.
+Anthropology is the comparative study of humans in all walks of life, all kinds of societies, all parts of the world, and at all points in time.
 It has four major subfields: biological anthropology, linguistic anthropology, sociocultural anthropology, and archeology.

 This field provides insight into our biological and cultural evolutionary background and offers a holistic view of how our economic, social, political, and religious systems relate to one another.
 It helps us reflect on our own social systems, on the interrelationships between individuals and societies, and on the reasons for the development of thoughts and feelings that can promote connection or conflict across different social and cultural groups.